EvictionLab/eviction-lab-website/content/updates/research/rising-rents-premature-death/index.md

 To do so, we created a unique dataset in which we followed individual renters from the year 2000 onwards.
 Using responses to the 2000 decennial Census, we could tell how much of their income they were spending on rent.
 We found that higher levels of rent burden were associated with significantly higher levels of death.
 Controlling for a large set of individual, household, neighborhood, and state characteristics, someone paying 50% of their income toward rent in 2000 was 9% more likely to die over the next twenty years compared with someone paying 30% of their income toward rent.
 Someone paying 70% of their income toward rent was 12% more likely to die.
 These effects were more pronounced for men, especially Black and Hispanic men.

-{{< pullquote "Higher levels of rent burden were associated with significantly higher levels of death" >}}
+{{< pullquote "Higher levels of rent burden were associated with significantly higher levels of death." >}}

 We also wanted to explore the impact of rent increases over time.
 To do so, we followed a sample of renters from 2000 for up to a decade, observing how the amount of income they were devoting to rent changed.
 Many experienced a decline in rent burden, but not all of them.
 Especially among poor renters, increases in rent burden were quite common.
 For example, among poor renters spending 30-49% of income on rent in 2000, nearly half (45%) experienced an increase of 20 percentage points or more in rent burden a decade later.